-Where the head of a smaller agencies is not be able to satisfy all segregation of duty requirements because of scalability and small personnel numbers, all, potential conflicts of interest SHOULD be clearly identified, declared and actively managed.
+Where the head of a smaller agency is not able to satisfy all segregation of duty requirements because of scalability and small personnel numbers, all, potential conflicts of interest SHOULD be clearly identified, declared and actively managed.

 3.1.9.
 Support for information security